jimmerson17/FFX2SaveEditor/README.md

 A save editor for FFX2 on Switch

-This editor will allow you to view and change the pesky story completion flags, among other things.
-So far, no one has asked this to be updated for the PS2 so I have not even coded it :)

 ## How to Use
 * Use Checkpoint to dump your saves, then follow PC directions.
 * For PC, just open any of the "ffx2_###" files.